HL7/davinci-crd/input/pagecontent/cards.md

 If returning a card rather than a system action, this card type SHOULD NOT be returned for hook types that are likely to be triggered by clinical users rather than administrative staff.
 I.e. Cards of this type would be appropriate for hooks such as encounter-start or appointment-book, but would not be appropriate for order-select or order-sign.

-### Launch SMART application
+### Launch SMART Application Response Type
 SMART apps allow more sophisticated interaction between payers and providers.
 They provide full control over user interface, workflow, etc.  With permission, they can also access patient clinical data to help guide the interactive experience and minimize data entry.
 Apps can provide a wide variety of functions, including eligibility checking, guiding users through form entry, providing education, etc.

 All such apps will need to go through the approval processes for the client's provider organization and typically, also the associated software vendor.
 This response type can cause the launching of such apps to occur in the context in which they are relevant to patient care and/or to payment-related decision-making.

 This response type is just a modified version of the [External Reference](#external-reference) response type.
 However, the `Link.type` will be "smart" instead of "absolute".
 The `Link.appContext` will typically also be present.

 NOTE: This mechanism is no longer to be used for launching [Documentation, Templates, and Rules (DTR) applications](http://hl7.org/fhir/us/davinci-dtr).
-That process is now handled entirely through the [Coverage Information](#coverage-information) card type above.
+That process is now handled entirely through the [Coverage Information](#coverage-information) response type above.
 It can still be used for launching other types of SMART apps not focused on gathering data for payer use via Questionnaire.

 For example, this [Card](https://cds-hooks.hl7.org/2.0/#cds-service-response) contains a SMART App [Link](https://cds-hooks.hl7.org/2.0/#link) to perform an opioid assessment: